midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 All of these are collectively called "DApps" below.

+In this model, it is the DApp, **not the contract itself,** that is responsible for making a cross-contract call.

 **A. A contract's constructor is invoked from JS code in a DApp.**
+This is the normal way that a contract's initial state is constructed.
-It can be passed an already deployed contract address and so the contract can be configured with its contract dependencies before deployment.
+To configure dependent contract addresses, the constructor is passed an already deployed contract address and so the contract can be configured with its contract dependencies before deployment.

 **B. It's not specified how the JS constructor verifies the static type of the contract dependencies.**
 A deployed contract address does not necessarily implement a subtype of the required contract type.